coder/code-server/doc/guide.md

 sudo systemctl restart code-server@$USER
 ```

+Alternatively, you can specify the SHA-256 of your password at the `hashedPassword` field in the config file.
+The `hashedPassword` field takes precedence over `password`.

 ### How do I securely access development web services?

 If you're working on a web service and want to access it locally, `code-server` can proxy it for you.